AirPods with 'Hey Siri' Support Coming this Year - The Mac Observer

 Apple’s second generation AirPods are reportedly in the works and will include “Hey Siri” support instead of requiring a tap before giving voice commands.
-The new model will also sport an updated wireless chip for improved BLuetooth connections.
+The new model will also sport an updated wireless chip for improved Bluetooth connections.

 Sources speaking with Bloomberg say Apple plans to introduce the updated AirPods some time this year.